Planning Assistance to Municipalities & Communities

 Project Description

-Approximately one-third of the Town of Capitol Heights was platted prior to the establishment of the County’s Zoning Ordinance, and many of these lots do not meet the minimum lot size required for improvements.
-A historic prevalence of vacant properties, combined with dwelling demolitions over the years, have resulted in over 700 empty lots (17 percent of total lots) within the town’s corporate boundaries.
+Approximately one-third of the Town of Capitol Heights was platted before the County’s Zoning Ordinance was established, and many of these lots do not meet the minimum lot size required for improvements.
+A historical prevalence of vacant properties, combined with dwelling demolitions over the years, has resulted in over 700 empty lots (17 percent of total lots) within the town’s corporate boundaries.
 The abundance of vacant lots means lower tax revenue and greater costs for the municipality.
 In addition, they give an appearance of blight that can lower the value of adjacent and nearby properties.
 They can make people feel less safe and create opportunities for criminal activity.

 The privately owned vacant lots require continual monitoring by the town’s Property Standards Authority to ensure the lots are maintained and not overgrown.
 When an owner fails to maintain a property, town public works staff are deployed for grass cutting and cleanup, and the town cites the owner for failure to maintain the lot.
 The town then bills the owner for the cost of the cleanup.
 If the owner does not pay the invoice, the cost is added as a lien against the property for collection in tax sale.
 The enforcement and administrative process for monitoring privately owned lots costs the town significant material resources (mowing equipment use and gasoline) and staff time that could be put to better uses.